Close Menu

 How Long Does Startle Reflex Last in Babies?

-The dramatic Moro or Startle reflex starts showing up in the first few weeks after a baby is born.
+The dramatic Moro or Startle reflex while sleeping starts showing up in the first few weeks after a baby is born.
 It triggers when a baby falls backwards or shifts the head abruptly, flares its legs and arms, or rapidly curls its arms together.
 However, the reaction may vary to various degrees in individual babies.
 Usually, the symptom peaks during the first few weeks; it stays up to two months and vanishes afterwards.

 [Read : Basics Of Holding A Newborn]